RemiFELIN/RDFMining/README.md

  -sez (--size-select) SIZE_SELECTION    : use as this value as the size of
                                           parent selection operation (default:
                                           0.7)
- -shacl (--shacl-shapes) SHAPES         : enable SHACL Shapes mining (default:
+ -sf (--shapes-file) SHAPES_FILE        : test shapes contained in this file -shacl (--shacl-shapes) SHAPES         : enable SHACL Shapes mining (default:
                                           false)
  -shf (--shuffle) SHUFFLE_SELECTION     : use as this value as the chose of